Andrius-Dobrotinas/EntityPlus/README.md

 # EntityPlus
-An Entity Framework extension library that aims to provide tools for easier entity manipulation
+An Entity Framework extension library that aims to provide tools for easier entity manipulation.
+This project is a result of restructurization of the RecordLabel project.

 So far, it comprises facilities for:
-* retrieving entity data, such as primary keys, navigation properties and their relationship types, from DbContext.
+* retrieving entity metadata, such as primary keys, navigation properties and their relationship types, from DbContext.
-* automatically updating all entities in the underlying context by simply passing in models with the desired values.
-All navigation property resolution and updating is done automatically without the need to specify udpate action for each navigation property.
+* automatically updating all related entities in the underlying context by simply passing in models with the desired values.
+All navigation property resolution and updating is done automatically, in a generic way, without the need to specify udpate action for each navigation property.

 TODOs:
-* Write some unit tests (define a test Db context) possible using EF InMemory.
+* Write some unit tests when I have time (define a test Db context) possibly using EF InMemory.
-* Migrate to Entity Framework Core (7).
+* Migrate to Entity Framework Core.